matthax/qmk/README.md

   console.error(err);
 });
 ```
+Check out more usage examples in the [examples directory](examples)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.